priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ****Applozic messaging jQuery plugin****

-A jQuery plugin to integrate messaging into your web page for real time communication between users via Applozic messaging platform and also to see your latest conversations and past chat history.
+Javascript chat and messaging plugin that lets you enable real time chat using websockets in your website without developing or maintaining any infrastructure.

 Add Applozic messaging plugin into your web application :-

-Step 1: Register at **https://www.applozic.com/** to get the application key.
+Step 1: Sign up at **https://www.applozic.com/** to get the application key.

 Step 2: For the standard user interface, add the following Applozic messaging plugin script file before **`</head>`** into your web page :-